1j01/crossword-helper/README.md

 ## License

-This project is licensed under CC0 License.
+This project is licensed under [CC0 1.0 License](https://creativecommons.org/publicdomain/zero/1.0/).
+It is dedicated to the public domain.

 This license does not apply to the word data included in the repo.